surifirstpin/biplus_documentation/docs/Dashboard.md

 **8.**     **Report Listeners** ( Refer image 5)

-  Acubi has an ability to assign a defined filters to report column (fields of views based on which the report is created).
+  BiPlus has an ability to assign a defined filters to report column (fields of views based on which the report is created).
 For suppose if a filter is defined for dashboard containing 2 reports and listener is added on particular field for report1 it results in filter applied on report1, it self and report2 will remain unaffected.

    -  **Dashboard Report**  selects reports to add filters.